EndPointCorp/end-point-blog/2020/10/05/python-concurrency-asyncio-threading-users.html.md

 This is happening because there is no guarantee that the counter thread will release the GIL while `values_lock` is available, or that `values_lock` won’t be acquired again by the counter thread immediately after releasing it.

 When multiple threads are waiting to acquire a `Lock`, the order in which they are woken up is not defined.
-We might expect or sometimes observe that the `Lock` will be acquired first-come, first-serve or first-in, first-out but Python makes no guarantees.
+We might expect or sometimes observe that the `Lock` will be acquired first come, first served, or first in, first out, but Python makes no guarantees.

 Remembering that we can explicitly release the GIL, we cleverly try doing so immediately before the counter thread acquires `values_lock` to give the heartbeat thread a chance to win the race: